laramontana/laramontana.github.io/_posts/2017-12-06-why_not_only_use_classes_in_js.markdown

 ```
 In the code above, when we call `new` it creates a new empty object, on which the constructor function `Robot()` gets called, which fills in that empty object with an attribute of `name` and makes it equal to a value of a passed argument, as `this` refers to a just created object.
 Finally, we assign the `sayHello()` function to a whole prototype of `Robot`, so any object created via `new Robot()` has access to this function.
 This way regardless of the number of objects produced from the `Robot` constructor, there will be only one declared `sayHello()`  function.

 Moreover, it is possible to call one prototype function inside the other.
-You can do this by referring to an object instance as `this` as it represents the context on which the method was invoked.
+You can do this by referring to an object instance as `this` since it represents the context on which the method was invoked.

 ```
 function Robot(name) {